jurihock/visualapplets.py/README.md

 # License

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
+This Source Code Form is subject to the terms of the Mozilla Public License 2.0.
 The file [LICENSE](LICENSE) contains a copy of the MPL.
 Alternatively obtain another one at [https://mozilla.org/MPL/2.0](https://mozilla.org/MPL/2.0).